-Lard the lamb with garlic and rosemary.
-Mash the anchovies with its own oil and olive oil to form a rough paste.
-Season meat.
-Rub the paste into the lamb and refrigerate for a couple of hours or overnight.
+Lard the lamb with mashed anchovy, garlic and rosemary, then season the meat.
+Rub any remaining anchovy paste into the lamb and refrigerate for a couple of hours or overnight.
 Bring meat to room temperature before roasting.

-Adjust the oven rack to one slot below the middle position.
-Preheat the oven to 200°C. Place the lamb on a rack over a roasting pan.
-Add 2 cups of water to the pan and roast the meat for 30 minutes.
-Reduce the heat to 160°C and roast for another 1-1½ hours or until cooked to your preference.
-According to the reading on a meat thermometer, medium done will read at 71°C.
+Adjust the oven rack to one slot below the middle position and preheat the oven to 200°C. Place the lamb on a rack over a roasting pan.
+Add 2 cups (500 ml) of water to the pan and roast the meat for 20 minutes at 200°C. Reduce the heat to 160°C. Roast for the meat, the halved heads of garlic drizzled with olive oil, for an extra hour or until cooked to your preference.
+It is best to use a meat thermometer – medium done lamb will read 71°C.

 Remove the lamb from the oven and allow to rest for 10 minutes before carving.
-Strain the pan juices, spoon or blot off surplus fat, thicken with 1 T (15 ml) our Brown Gravy Powder mixed with 2 T (30 ml) of water, taste for seasoning and add a dash of sherry and serve warm.
-Or use one of our 200ml packs of Ready to Serve Gravy to serve on the side.
-Serve with (rosemary-roast-potatoes)
+Strain the pan juices, spoon or blot off surplus fat.
+Thicken gravy with Brown Gravy Powder mixed with water, taste for seasoning and add a dash of sherry.